HCC student, 18, earns both high school diploma and associate degree

 "I kind of eased into it," she says.
 "I had never taken an actual test before coming to HCC, so that was certainly a big change."
 One that didn't seem to bother her at all.

 This spring, HCC is honoring 199 graduating seniors from 31 different high schools who all took classes at the college through its Dual Enrollment Program.
 Dual Enrollment allows high school students to earn transferable college credits while they work toward their high school diplomas.

 According to HCC's Admission's office, these seniors combined for 2,100 college credits, but only one of them earned both a high school diploma and her associate degree at the same time.

 That would be Sage Pasquale.
-Now 18, Pasquale says she didn't realize she would have enough credits to get a degree until December 2019.
+Now 18, Pasquale says she didn't realize until December 2019 that she would have enough credits to get a degree.